 How Warner Law Offices PLLC Can Help if You Have Been Hurt in a Hit-and-Run Accident in Charleston, WV

 Any car accident can be overwhelming, but things can get stressful when the at-fault driver leaves the scene.
 What happens if they can’t be located?
 How can you get compensation for your crash-related injuries and damage to your vehicle?
 What if the insurance company tries to blame you for the accident?

 The insurance company will have an advantage from the start.
 After all, they handle claims like yours every day.
 They can make it incredibly difficult to get the money you need to cover the costs of your medical care, lost income, and other damages related to your hit-and-run accident.
 That is why you want an experienced legal advocate fighting for you.

 Our Charleston personal injury lawyers have been handling complex hit-and-run car accident litigation in West Virginia for decades.
-We understand the unique challenges that these types of car accident cases pose and know the best strategies and techniques to secure top results.
+We understand the unique challenges that these types of fatal car accident cases pose and know the best strategies and techniques to secure top results.

 When you trust us with your hit-and-run injury case, you will benefit from our respected trial attorneys going toe-to-toe with the insurer on your behalf.
 As we navigate your hit-and-run accident case, our team will:

 - Review the results of any local or state investigations into your hit-and-run accident

 - Coordinate an independent inquiry into the crash